 Crispy baked honey buffalo wings are sweet, spicy, and ready for game day.
 Better yet, these wings will please both teams—slightly spicy, but sweet enough to serve as a mild buffalo wing.

-The wings were good, but how can we perfect the honey buffalo sauce?
-The goal: A spicy, but sweet buffalo sauce with lots of flavor that is thick enough to stick to the wing and not leave you with a sad, thin coated, and bland wing.
-Can you tell I’ve been there before?
+A spicy, but sweet buffalo sauce with lots of flavor in a sauce that is thick enough to stick to the wing and not leave you with a sad, thin coated, and bland wing.
 The secret: Nearly equal parts honey and buffalo sauce, plus a handful of my favorite seasonings.

-Then you toss the fully cooked wings and liberally coat in simmering honey buffalo sauce just before serving.
-Adding the wing sauce last prevents the juices from running off in the oven, leaving you with those much desired sticky wings.
+Toss the fully cooked wings and liberally coat in simmering honey buffalo sauce just before serving.
+Adding the wing sauce last prevents the juices from running off in the oven, leaving you with those much-desired sticky wings.

 - 36 chicken wings